cockpit-project/cockpit/doc/protocol.md

 For credential cache authorization, the following fields are defined:

- * "credential": The word "clear"

-When the "credential" is set to "clear", all cached credentials will be cleared.
+ * "credential": One of the following words: "inject" or "password"

+When set to "inject" a channel must be specified a cached password credential will be injected as its own payload into the channel.
+If no password is cached, an empty payload will be injected.

+When set to "password" then a "password" field should also be present which represents a new password to cache, which replaces any current passwords.
+If no password field is present then the passwords are cleared.

 Command: kill